 You won’t have to place layers of paper towels over a plastic utensil bin when you have a fabric bin or caddy.
-It’s an absorbent in itself so you won’t waste any paper towels, plus it’s old-fashionably charming.
+It’s absorbent in itself so you won’t waste any paper towels, plus it’s so charmingly vintage.

 18. Easy-To-Sew Dinner Napkins

 I don’t know if it’s just me, but when I go look for elegant dinner napkins, they usually cost more.
-Now, I’m picking fabrics I like, some darling ribbons, and make dinner napkins my own to charge myself less.
+Now, I’m picking fabrics I like, some darling ribbons, and making dinner napkins of my own to charge myself less.

 19. Folded Pot Holder

 Here’s a potholder with a twist you’ll adore.
-I’m sure your friends and family will love as gifts, too.
-It got pockets where you can insert recipes, spoons, and spatulas as extras.
+I’m sure your friends and family will love these as gifts, too.
+It has pockets where you can insert recipes, spoons, and spatulas as extras.

 20. Reversible Placemats